bosun-monitor/bosun/docs/quickstart.md

 ### Install Docker

-If you do not already have docker installed on your system, you can install it following the instructions outlined in [https://docs.docker.com/installation/](https://docs.docker.com/installation/).
+If you do not already have docker installed on your system, you can install it following the instructions outlined in [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

 **Note:** Don’t forget to ensure the docker daemon is running before moving forward!

-### Installing Bosun
+### Running a Bosun container

+There are two ways to run Bosun in Docker.
+For a very quick start, you can run the version of Bosun that is published to Docker Hub.
+The latest version there is 0.6 which is significantly behind the latest code in GitHub.

+Alternatively, you can clone the repository from [Github](https://github.com/bosun-monitor/bosun) for the latest version.

+#### From Docker Hub

-Once Docker is installed, you will want to pull the latest version of Bosun from the Docker Registry.
-To do this, execute the following command:
+To pull the latest version published to Docker Hub, execute the following command:

 	$ docker run -d -p 4242:4242 -p 8070:8070 stackexchange/bosun

 The above command tells the Docker daemon that you would like to start a new daemonized instance of bosun and you wish to port-forward 8070 of your server into the docker container.
-After about 15 seconds, you should have a working Bosun instance on port 8070.
+After about 30 seconds, you should have a working Bosun instance on port 8070.
 You can navigate to the instance by opening a browser and heading to http://docker-server-ip:8070 where docker-server is your server running the docker daemon.

+#### From the Github repository

+Clone the [Github repository](https://github.com/bosun-monitor/bosun) into a directory of your choice.
+From that directory, run the following two commands:

+    $ cd docker
+    $ docker-compose up

+This will launch two containers.
+One which runs OpenTSDB and HBase, Bosun's dependencies; and a second one that runs Bosun, [scollector](#scollector), and TSDBrelay.
+These three are the main components of the Bosun repository.

+Your Bosun is available at http://localhost:8070.
+OpenTSDB is also available at http://localhost:4242.

 ## Getting data into Bosun